Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

 \begin{restatable}{proposition}{SINashConvergence} Consider a 2p0s-GSAS $\calG$ where players achieve sublinear SI-regret of $R^{\mathsf{INT}}_{T,1}$ and $R^{\mathsf{INT}}_{T,2}$ after $T$ timesteps.
 Define $\bar{\mu}_1 \coloneqq \frac{1}{T}\sum_{t=1}^T \pi_1^t(S_1^t)$ and $\bar{\mu}_2\coloneqq \frac{1}{T}\sum_{t=1}^T \pi_2^t(S_2^t)$ to be the empirical marginal distributions of the players, respectively.
 Then, any strategy $(\pi_1, \pi_2)$ that implements $(\bar{\mu}_1,\bar{\mu}_2)$ is a $\frac{R^{\mathsf{INT}}_1+R^{\mathsf{INT}}_2}{T}$-approximate NE of $\calG$. \end{restatable}

-\begin{remark}[On Sleeping External Regret] While sublinear external regret suffices to show time-average convergence to the set of NE in standard normal-form games, this statement does not hold in GSAS.
-In~\cref{example:external}, we show an example game where minimizing a natural analogue of external regret with sleeping actions known as sleeping external regret does \textbf{not} lead to a NE profile. \end{remark}
+\begin{remark}[Necessity of SI-Regret] While sublinear external regret suffices to show time-average convergence to the set of NE in standard 2p0s-games, this relation does not hold in GSAS.
+In~\cref{example:external}, we show an example GSAS where minimizing a natural analogue of external regret with sleeping actions known as sleeping external regret does \textbf{not} lead to a NE profile. \end{remark}

-A natural question is whether there exists an algorithm that provably exhibits sublinear SI-regret in GSAS.
-To achieve no-SI-regret in the adversarial sleeping experts problem, the SI-EXP3 algorithm \citep{gaillard2023one}, itself based on EXP3~\citep{auer2002finite}, can be applied directly.
-The algorithm relies on a canonical reduction from no-internal to external regret learning~\citep{stoltz2005internal,blum2007external}.
-However, SI-EXP3 is suboptimal for our setting, as it was originally designed for bandits, where reward feedback is only obtained for the chosen action.
-In contrast, in repeated games (without stochastic action sets) players are typically assumed to have access to the full reward feedback vector over all actions.
-Our setting lies between these two extremes: players have access to only the payoff feedback of available actions at each round.
-Hence, by redefining the loss function used in SI-EXP3, we provide an improved algorithm for our setting.
+A natural question is whether an algorithm exists that provably exhibits sublinear SI-regret in the repeated game setting.
+This was partially answered in the affirmative by~\cite{gaillard2023one}, who proposed the SI-EXP3 algorithm for the sleeping bandit setting, where reward feedback is only observed for the chosen action.
+In contrast, in games without stochastic action sets, standard analysis relies on players having full reward feedback over all actions.
+Our algorithm lies between these two extremes, utilizing the reward feedback of \emph{available actions} at each round, and thus enjoys a better regret bound.